 The WWM Department has an aggressive inspection program for the collection system.
-Inspections often identify trouble spots in the collection system before it becomes a backup.
-When a sewer is inspected and identified as having a maintenance-related problem, the sewer is placed on a routine cleaning schedule to prevent future maintenance-related backups.
-The routine maintenance frequencies vary from as short as monthly to as long as annually.
+Inspections often identify trouble spots in the collection system before backups occur, which otherwise can cause SSOs.
+When a sewer is inspected and identified as having a maintenance-related problem, the sewer is placed on a cleaning schedule to prevent future maintenance-related backups.
+For other than the interceptors and larger trunks, the routine maintenance frequencies vary from as short as a month to approximately two years.
 Routine maintenance activities include:

-- Hydro for flushing light to medium debris. - Hydro-sawing for root control and grease. - Rodding or balling for clearing active blockages. - Chemical root treatment to mitigate growth of roots.
+- Hydro for flushing light to medium debris. - Hydro-sawing for root control and grease. - Rodding or balling for clearing active blockages like roots and debris. - Chemical root treatment to mitigate growth of roots.

 The WWM Department performs routine electrical and mechanical system preventative maintenance on all lift stations to ensure proper operation of the parts of the collection system that require pumping uphill to gravity mains.
-Most of these lift stations have backup generators to prevent CSO and SSO events during the event of a power failure.
-By the end of 2015, the City completed the installation of backup generators on all but two lift stations.
-The remaining lift stations have adequate storage capacity for a response by WWM crews with a portable generator.
+Most of these lift stations have backup generators to prevent CSO and SSO events during a power failure.
+By the end of 2015, the City completed the installation of backup generators on all but two lift stations, which have adequate storage capacity for a response by WWM crews with a portable generator.
 Only two lift stations convey combined sewage: Elm Street and Clarke Avenue.

-In 2006, the City's WWM Department developed and implemented its first municipal CSO Operations and Maintenance Plan (0&M Plan), with annual revisions beginning in 2010.
-The goal of the 0&M Plan is to protect water quality and reduce the discharge of pollutants via CSOs into receiving waters.
-The 0&M Plan includes names and contact information of designated responsible staff with specific procedures clearly detailed; a list of the critical elements in the CSS: facilities (control tanks, CSO regulator structures, weirs, and so forth) included under this Plan; frequency of routine inspections; wet and dry weather procedures; emergency notification procedures; and record keeping procedures.
+In 2006, the City's WWM Department developed and implemented its first municipal CSO Operations and Maintenance Plan (O&M Plan), with annual revisions beginning in 2010.
+The goal of the O&M Plan is to protect water quality and reduce the discharge of pollutants via CSOs into receiving waters.
+The O&M Plan includes names and contact information of designated responsible staff with specific procedures clearly detailed; a list of the critical elements in the CSS: facilities (control tanks, CSO regulator structures, weirs, and so forth) included under this Plan; frequency of routine inspections; wet and dry weather procedures; emergency notification procedures; and record keeping procedures.
 Repairs and necessary modifications are made to broken or malfunctioning CSS components.
-A copy of the City's 0&M Plan is submitted under Appendix A.
+A copy of the City's O&M Plan is submitted under Appendix A.